alibaba/clusterdata/cluster-trace-v2018/README.md

 ## 2.1 About

-Cluster-trace-v2018 includes about 4000 machines in a periods of 8 days and is consisted of 6 tables (each is a file).
-Here is a brief introduction of the tables and the detail of each table is provided in section *2.2 Schema*.
+Cluster-trace-v2018 includes about 4000 machines in periods of 8 days and is consisted of 6 tables (each is a file).
+Here is a brief introduction of the tables and the details of each table is provided in section *2.2 Schema*.

-* machine_meta.csv：the meta info and event infor of machines.
+* machine_meta.csv：the meta info and event info of machines.
 * machine_usage.csv: the resource usage of each machine.
-* container_meta.csv：the meta info and event infor of containers.
+* container_meta.csv：the meta info and event info of containers.
 * container_usage.csv：the resource usage of each container.
-* batch_instance.csv：inforamtion about instances in the batch workloads.
+* batch_instance.csv：information about instances in the batch workloads.
-* batch_task.csv：inforamtion about instances in the batch workloads.
+* batch_task.csv：information about instances in the batch workloads.
 Note that the DAG information of each job's tasks is described in the task_name field.

 ### Downloading the data